jocasio99/jocasio99/README.md

 # 💫 About Me:
 ### Hello there 👋
 My name is Josh and I am a Cyber Security student who wants to do lots of cool stuff and share my journey.
-I do some programming, pc repair/building, and beginner pen-testing.<br><br>
+I do some programming, pc repair/building, game development, and beginner-level pen-testing.<br><br>
 🔭 I’m currently working on my first game using Godot, a keylogger using Python, and a password cracker using Python<br>
-🌱 I’m currently learning Godot, Kotlin, Duckyscripts, and Python on my own.
+🌱 I’m currently learning Godot and Python on my own.
 For school, I am currently studying for the CompTIA Network+<br>
 🚀 I plan on creating a password cracker, a password strength checker, a Caesar cipher, and more!<br>
 ⚡ Fun fact: Python is my favorite right now, even though I have previously done some work with HTML, CSS, Java, and C++